rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

     particular, the stage1 compiler itself was built by stage0 and hence not by the source in your working directory: this means that the symbol names used in the compiler source may not match the symbol names that would have been made by the stage1 compiler.
+This is important when using dynamic linking and the lack of ABI compatibility between versions.
+This primarily manifests when tests try to link with any of the `rustc_*` crates or use the (now deprecated) plugin infrastructure.
-    This can be important when using dynamic linking (e.g., with derives).
-Sometimes this means that some tests don't work when run with stage1.
+    These tests are marked with `ignore-stage1`.
 - **Stage 2:** we rebuild our stage1 compiler with itself to produce the stage2 compiler (i.e. it builds itself) to have all the _latest optimizations_.
 (By default, we copy the stage1 libraries for use by